Taliban official: At least 100 dead, wounded in Afghan blast

 Associated Press

-KABUL, Afghanistan (AP) — A Taliban police official says at least 100 people have been killed and wounded in a mosque explosion targeting Shiite Muslims in northern Afghanistan.
-Dost Mohammad Obaida says the “majority of them have been killed.”
+KABUL, Afghanistan (AP) — An explosion at a mosque in northern Afghanistan on Friday that targeted Shiite Muslim worshippers left at least 100 people killed or wounded, a Taliban police official said.

+The official, Dost Mohammad Obaida, the deputy police chief for Kunduz province, said that the “majority of them have been killed.”

-There was no immediate claim for the blast in Kunduz province, but Islamic State militants have a long history of attacking Afghanistan’s Shiite Muslim minority.
+There was no immediate claim of responsibility for the blast, which took place in the city of Kunduz, the capital of Kunduz province, but Islamic State militants have a long history of attacking Afghanistan’s Shiite Muslim minority.

-If confirmed, the death toll in Friday’s attack would be the highest in an attack by militants since U.S. and NATO troops left Afghanistan at the end of August and the Taliban took control of the country.
+If confirmed, a death toll of dozens would be the highest since U.S. and NATO forces left Afghanistan at the end of August and the Taliban took control of the country.
+The Taliban have been targeted in a series of deadly IS attacks, including shooting ambushes and an explosion at a mosque in the capital of Kabul.

-KABUL, Afghanistan (AP) — A powerful explosion in a mosque frequented by a religious minority group in northern Afghanistan on Friday has left several casualties, witnesses and the Taliban’s spokesman said.

-The blast occurred in a Shiite mosque in Kunduz province during the weekly Friday prayer service at the Gozar-e-Sayed Abad Mosque when members of the Shiite religious minority typically come in large numbers for worship.
+The explosion went off during the weekly Friday prayer service at the Gozar-e-Sayed Abad Mosque.
+The Friday noon prayer is the highlight of the Muslim religious week, and mosques are typically crowded.
 Witness Ali Reza said he was praying at the time of the explosion and reported seeing many casualties.

-Videos and photos on social media and elsewhere appear to show people searching the destroyed mosque and moving a worshipper’s body from the gruesome scene to an ambulance.
+Photos and video from the scene showed rescuers carrying a body wrapped in a blanket from the mosque to an ambulance.
+The stairs at the entrance of the mosque were covered in blood.

-Taliban chief spokesman Zabihullah Mujahid said the Shiite mosque was the target and that a “large number” of worshippers were killed and wounded.
+Earlier Friday, the chief Taliban spokesman Zabihullah Mujahid said the Shiite mosque was the target and that a “large number” of worshippers were killed and wounded.
 He said Taliban special forces had arrived to the scene and were investigating the incident.

-The cause of the blast was not immediately clear.
-No group has yet claimed responsibility for it.

 The Taliban leadership has been grappling with a growing threat from the local Islamic State affiliate, known as the Islamic State in Khorasan.
 IS militants have ramped up attacks to target their rivals, including two deadly bombings in Kabul.